 In modular programs, appeals of final course grades must be made by the fifth (5th) calendar day after the date the grades are mailed from the school.
 After that date the grade becomes final.
-In linear programs, appeals of final course grades must be made by the fifth (5th) calendar day of the subsequent term.
 The Academic Dean/Director of Education may direct a grade to be changed when it is determined by an Appeal Committee that a final grade was influenced by any of the following:

-- 1. A personal bias or arbitrary rationale. - 2.
-Standards unreasonably different from those that were applied to other students. - 3.
-A substantial, unreasonable, or unannounced departure from previously articulated standards. - 4.
-The result of a clear and material mistake in calculating or recording grades or academic progress.
+- 1. A personal bias or arbitrary rationale - 2.
+Standards unreasonably different from those that were applied to other students - 3.
+A substantial, unreasonable, or unannounced departure from previously articulated standards - 4.
+The result of a clear and material mistake in calculating or recording grades or academic progress